arcanemachine/hetzner-dns-tools/README.md

 ### In Bash

-To delete a zone by its zone ID: `ZONE_ID=your-zone-id hetzner-dns-cli zone delete`
+To delete a zone by its zone ID: `ZONE_ID=your-zone-id hetzner-dns-tools zone delete`

-To delete a zone by its zone (ie. domain) name: `ZONE_NAME=your-domain.com hetzner-dns-cli zone delete` or `NAME=your-domain.com hetzner-dns-cli zone delete`
+To delete a zone by its zone (ie. domain) name: `ZONE_NAME=your-domain.com hetzner-dns-tools zone delete` or `NAME=your-domain.com hetzner-dns-tools zone delete`

 ### In Python